2018 COMMONWEALTH CHAMPIONSHIPS

 Johannes spent many years salt water fishing for pelagic fish in the city of Durban South Africa.
 Immigrating to New Zealand 20 years ago was introduced to fresh water fly fishing by Johannes Krill and he has been my mentor ever since.
 Johannes asked me to 8 years ago to do some controlling for him at the national river competition.
 That was the year the competition bug bit me.
 I have since represent NZ in the 2017 Oceania completion and look forward to competing in Northern Ireland Common Wealth 2018.

 Craig Gutry is from Paraparaumu and was first introduced to fly fishing in 2012.
 He has always been competitive in sports from hockey, sailing, karate, ballroom dancing and was a national champion in water-skiing.
 Now a chef who shares time with his wife and five children and competing on the fly fishing circuit.
 Craig’s philosophy is “In my world all things are possible”.

 After only four months of being introduced to fly fishing he won a regional fly tying competition.
 He spends a lot of his fishing time in the Wellington region and Taupo.
 From last in his first fishing competition to consistent placings over the last two years, he has earned a position the Commonwealth fly fishing team.
 Thanks to coaching from international competitors Cory Scott, John Gummer, Paul Dewar and Paul Baker, Craig is improving in all aspects of fly fishing.

-President NZ sports fly fishing New Zealand’s most capped fly fisherman, NZ fly fishing champion.
-Works at Rod&Reel New Market Auckland.
+Peter is the President of NZ sports fly fishing New Zealand’s and one of the most capped fly fisherman, ex.
+NZ national fly fishing champion, and well know fly fishing personality.
+He currently works at Rod&Reel Tackle in New Market Auckland.